 Have you heard of the Energy Efficient Mortgage (EEM)?
-An EEM is a federally recognized mortgage that gives the borrower extra benefits during the purchase of an energy-efficient home.
+An EEM is a federally recognized mortgage that gives the borrower extra benefits during the purchase of an energy-efficient home, learn more at Metropolitan Mortgage Co.
 An EEM can be applied to most any home mortgage, and it is available to someone buying a home, selling a home, or even remodeling a home to make it more energy efficient.
 If you already own a home and are thinking of implementing energy efficiency upgrades, an EEM may allow you to finance the upgrades as part of your mortgage.
 Not only will these improvements boost the value of your home, you’ll be able to take advantage of the money-saving benefits in the meantime.
 If you’re a buyer wanting to utilize an EEM, you may qualify for a larger loan and be able to purchase a better home.
 If you’re a seller, you will most likely be able to sell your home much faster with an EEM.
 Energy-efficient homes will stand out among the competition and be more attractive to buyers, especially those who are interested in energy efficiency but may not be able to afford upgrades immediately after purchasing a home.
 And if you’re an existing homeowner who’s not looking to buy or sell anytime in the near future but will perhaps refinance, you can still apply the EEM to your refi and finance the energy upgrades, helping to lower your bills and increase resale value.

 Your first step toward making your home energy efficient is to find an energy assessor in your area and ask for an energy audit.
 This assessment will let you know how much energy your home is using and which upgrades may be the best fit for your needs, helping you determine the best path to take when shopping for upgrades and installers—rather than flying blind and purchasing unnecessary systems.
 And if you’re going to be purchasing large systems, you might want to take into account some smaller, more inexpensive improvements that you can implement to help your new system work to the best of its ability.
 For example, if you are replacing an HVAC system, it will likely cost you several thousand dollars.
 While you will save on your electricity bill with your new system, you will still lose some money if your windows and doors aren’t properly sealed or your insulation is shoddy.
 So for every one of the higher-cost upgrades, keep in mind a smaller upgrade that will work in conjunction with the original one.
 You will want to maximize your savings and ensure that your home is as energy efficient as possible, especially after the time/money/effort you’ve spent on a large—or several large—upgrades.
 Every little bit helps, and your combined cost savings will add up to the point that you will see a noticeable difference in your monthly electricity bill.